Jenny Morrison

-Jennifer Morrison (née Warren; born 8 January 1968) is an Australian former registered nurse and the wife of Scott Morrison, who was prime minister of Australia from 2018 to 2022.
+Jennifer Morrison (née Warren; born 8 January 1968) is an Australian former registered nurse and the wife of Scott Morrison, who was the 30th prime minister of Australia from 2018 to 2022.

 Early life and career

 Morrison was born in Sydney on 8 January 1968.
 She grew up in Peakhurst, in Sydney's southern suburbs.
 She was accepted into a university course in costume and theatre design, but deferred and chose to study nursing instead, becoming a registered nurse.
 She later managed a childcare centre and worked in retail.

 Marriage and children

 Morrison met her future husband when they were both 12 years old, on a church youth group outing.
 They began a relationship in senior high school, although they attended different schools, and married in 1990 at the age of 21.
 She has spoken publicly about their difficulties in conceiving a child.
 She underwent multiple rounds of IVF and surgery to treat severe endometriosis.
 They eventually had two daughters, the first of whom was born when she was 39.